flatcar-archive/flatcar-docs/os/booting-on-ec2.md

 5. Add two security group rules for etcd communication
     * Create a new rule: `Custom TCP rule`
     * Port range: 2379
-    * Source: type "coreos-testing" until your security group auto-completes.
+    * Source: type "flatcar-testing" until your security group auto-completes.
 Should be something like "sg-8d4feabc"
     * Click: "Add Rule"
     * Repeat this process for port range 2380, 4001 and 7001 as well
 6. Click "Apply Rule Changes"